 6. Is the Exhibit Hall important?
 YES!
 This is a place to learn all the new and exciting developments in databases and products.
 Yes, they are selling products, but this is a good thing to know what is new out there.
 Most vendors focus on firm librarians, but other librarians, especially academic, will benefit from listening to the song and dance as well.

 The vendors may give away anything including flashlights, books, candy and pens.
 Most vendors will have a pile of goodies sitting out for the taking.
 For some of the better items, you will need to sit through a lecture/advertisement.
-Some of the popular booths, like BNA, Lexis and Westlaw are very crowded.
-BNA offers coffee, tea and light snacks which everyone loves.
-Westlaw and Lexis offer the biggest prizes.
+Some of the larger booths can be very crowded, and they sometimes offer the biggest prizes.
 Most attendees bring a partially empty suitcase or mail back home various items.
 Finally, the exhibit hall is where you'll find the internet cafe is so you can check your email or use the web.
-However, be warned there is usually a line.

 7. How can I eat for free?
 If you want to save some money during AALL make sure you attend some of the meetings and receptions for the different groups and sections.
 Everything from soft drinks to full meals will be provided.
 Some events are ticketed or by invitation only, so make sure you double check in the conference program before making the trip.